 Dave Hirth is a longtime summer resident of Cliff Island He has a PHD in Wildlife Biology from the University of Michigan.
 He has retired from his tenured position at the University of Vermont and he taught at the University of Florida prior to that.

-Liz Johnson is a Registered Maine Sea Kayak Guide.
-She runs women’s courses and other programs with Maine Island Kayak Co on Peaks Island, and is the Webmaster for the Maine Association of Sea Kayak Guides and Instructors.
-In winter, Liz volunteers as an adaptive skiing instructor.
-She has made Maine her home since 1994, raising her two children in Freeport before moving to Peaks Island in 2015.
+Liz Johnson is OCT's webmaster.
+She is a Registered Maine Sea Kayak Guide with Maine Island Kayak Co on Peaks Island.
+Liz has made Maine her home since 1994, raising her two children in Freeport before moving to Peaks Island in 2015.
 Liz received her BA from Kenyon College and the University of Exeter, England.
 She is committed to helping others enjoy the outdoors.

 Michael Johnson grew up on Long island and worked as a fourth generation lobsterman during high school and college.
 A graduate of the University of California with a BS in Marine Biology, he has done extensive work in marine ecology and wildlife biology.
 Michael served in the Peace Corps in Zambia after college, where he provided training in rural fish farming techniques.
 He is employed by Stantec Consulting as an ecologist and project manager.
 He lives on Long Island with his wife and two young children.

-Jane Lauglin is retired after a 28 year career as a high school English teacher and debate team coach, Jane is enjoying retirement and the opportunity to pursue long-postponed interests.
+Jane Lauglin is retired from a 28 year career as a high school English teacher and debate team coach,.
+She is enjoying the opportunity to pursue long-postponed interests.
 She joined Oceanside Conservation Trust in 2000, and has served as secretary and co-editor of OCT’s newsletter for several years.
 Jane is also president of Great Diamond Island Land Preserve.